kkthxbye-code/netbox-script-manager/CONTRIBUTING.md

 ## How to contribute

 -   Report bugs at https://github.com/kkthxbye-code/netbox_script_manager/issues.
--   Submit pull requests for issue
+-   Submit pull requests for issues